wgodwin-RL/DotNetCoreSamples/README.md

 Description:
 This is just a project I put together to do some .net core 3.1 learning.
 1. It uses a .NET EF Core in-memory database for storage.
-2. It has swagger integration, xunit unit tests for the web api endpoints and mstest integration tests for testing the backend.
-(TODO: standardize on xunit)
+2. It has swagger integration, xunit unit tests for the web api endpoints and xunit integration tests for testing the backend.
 3. It has a side-loaded services that consumes messages and stores them in the data store.
 (TODO: send these messages to the api endpoint instead of directly accessing the data class)
 4. It has a .net core web api that is used to access the data in the datastore.